RedPiarOfficial/UniversalDownloader/README.md

 **Supported Languages**: ru

+## BetaTest Goal
+Collect feedback from users, identify bugs, and improve the product before the final release.
 ## Key Features
 - Support for downloading videos, playlists, and channels from YouTube.
 - Download anime (episodes, seasons, all seasons).